 One of the most prominent divides lay between younger and older voters.
 Early on, it became apparent that the youngest segment of voters was far more likely to support staying in the EU than was the oldest.
-According to British Election Study data, only 28 per cent of 18-25-year-olds voted to Leave, compared with 59 per cent of those over 65.
-Correspondingly, it was older constituencies that voted to Leave, with 19 of the 20 constituencies with most pensioners voting to leave the EU, while 16 of the 20 youngest ones votes to remain.
+According to British Election Study data, only 28 per cent of 18-25-year-olds voted to Leave,

 There was considerable debate over the turnout numbers of young people.
 Early reports suggested the vast majority of young people had not voted in the referendum, but later analyses found these claims were likely overstated.
 About 64 per cent of registered young voters went to the polls, according to researchers at the London School of Economics, compared with a 72 per cent average turnout.
-This leaves a worrisome double-digit gap in turnout between the oldest and the youngest voters, but it is a world away from the initial figure of 36 per cent turnout among 18-25-year-olds.
+This leaves a worrisome double-digit gap in turnout between the oldest and the youngest voters, but it is a world away from the initial figure of 36 per cent turnout among 18-25-year-olds.8

 Some of the most prominent themes of the campaign, such as sovereignty and controls on immigration, appear to have resonated much less with younger voters.
 While older groups felt strongly about 'Britain's right to act independently', only 20 per cent of young people said this mattered to them and significantly influenced how they would vote.
-Instead, young people were more likely to be concerned about economic opportunities, which they saw as imperilled by a potential Brexit.
+Instead, young people were more likely to be concerned about economic opportunities, which they saw as imperilled by a potential Brexit.9